dicode04/GenerativeAI-with-AWS-SageMaker/README.md

 # Introducing-GenerativeAI-with-AWS

-## Capstone Project: Building a Medical Domain Expert Model with Meta lLaMA 2 on AWS SageMaker JumpStart
+## Capstone Project: Building a Medical Domain Expert Model with Meta LlaMA 2 on AWS SageMaker JumpStart

 The Meta Llama 2 7B foundation model was fine-tuned by utilizing Amazon Sagemaker and other AWS tools.
 This model has been trained for text-generation tasks.
 The goal is to adapt this model to my selected domain (medical), enhancing its ability to understand and generate domain-specific text and prompting to get the correct deployed result from the dataset..